This post may contain affiliate links. Please see our disclosure policy.

 (full list of ingredients can be found in the recipe card)

-• Heavy cream adds a richer flavor, moisture, and a velvety texture to pound cake thanks to its high fat content.
-It also helps create a fine, tender crumb and a soft mouthfeel without making the cake overly dense.
+• Heavy cream gives this cake a rich, buttery flavor and moist texture thanks to its high fat content.
+It also helps create a fine, tender crumb and a soft mouthfeel without making the cake dense.

 • Large Eggs provide structure, moisture, and richness to pound cakes.
 The whites help the cake rise and hold its shape, while the yolks add fat for a smooth, tender crumb.